DunZek/ProgrammingFromTheGroundUp/2_computerArchitecture.md

 	- The instruction pointer is a special-purpose register that the computer uses to interpret particular given memory locations contain instruction. he instruction pointer points to those memory locations at one point in time or another.
 So, if the instruction pointer points to a memory word, its contents are loaded as an instruction.
 It is the only way a computer can differentiate between programs and other types of data.

 ### Use the Concepts
+- What data would you use in an employee record?
+How would you lay it out in memory?
+	- As a computer, I would use numerical data to represent everything, only using programs to interpret some parts as strings of characters, such as the names of employees, and others as floating-point values, such as their weight.
+	- As a computer, I will use fixed-sized

 ### Going Further